I love vegan Borscht on a cold winters day! A Super healthy warmer.

 - apple cider vinegar

-The base stock to use
+The Base stock

 A vegetable stock (preferably home made) can be used for this soup.
 I would suggest to use dried mushrooms or miso in your base-stock.
 As this will bring more depth, and add an umami flavour to the soup.